Sand77x/lbyarch-mp/README.md

 ### Input format
 Input format is as follows:
 - one integer Y representing the number of rows of input
-- Y * 3 numbers representing the Vi, Vf, and T of each row (in that order)
+- then Y * 3 numbers representing the Vi, Vf, and T of each row (in that order)

 ## Execution times (in ms)